qmk/qmk_firmware/keyboards/lets_split_vitamins/readme.md

 ## First Time Setup

 Clone the `qmk_firmware` repo and navigate to its top level directory.
-[Once your build environment is setup](https://docs.qmk.fm/getting_started_build_tools.html), you'll be able to generate the default .hex using:
+[Once your build environment is setup](https://docs.qmk.fm/getting_started_build_tools.html) as for windows build environment, you'll be able to generate the default .hex using:

 ```bash
 make lets_split_vitamins/rev1:default